-Executive Summary Overview of the Trusts performance when compared to targets and historical performance Dashboard High-level visualisation of the Key Performance Indicator Themes grouped to give an indication of overall performance All KPI's by Theme • Second level of detail of agree Key Performance Indicators showing change in performance when compared to the previous month.
-Trust Floodlight Scorecard • Further detail on KPI's showing both monthly and year to date performance RAG to in-month and year-to-date targets with change when compared to the previous month Scorecard 2017/18 Full detail of the Key Performance Indicators showing month-on-month performance Targets 2017/18 Target and threshold set by the Trust for ease of reference.
-Data Dictionary • Link to the Trust Floodlight Data Dictionary which gives detail of how the Key Performance Indicator is calculated, any exceptions, where the information is sourced, system and so on.
+Executive Summary • Overview of the Trusts performance when compared to targets and historical performance when compared to targets and hist Dashboard High-level visualisation of the Key Performance Indicator Themes grouped to give indication of overall performance All KPI's by Theme Second level of detail of agree Key Performance Indicators showing change in per when compared to the previous month.
+Trust Floodlight Scorecard • Further detail on KPI's showing both monthly and year to date performance RAG and year-to-date targets with change when compared to the previous month Scorecard 2017/18 • Full detail of the Key Performance Indicators showing month-on-month performation Targets 2017/18 • Target and threshold set by the Trust for ease of reference.
+Data Dictionary • Link to the Trust Floodlight Data Dictionary which gives detail of how the Key Per Indicator is calculated, any exceptions, where the information is sourced, system